russelldb/riak_core/docs/ring_claim.md

 The claim_diversify algorithm doesn't necessarily prevent preventable target_n_val violations.
 It tries to avoid them, but does no back-tracking to resolve them when they occur, and simply logs at a debug level to notify of the breach.

+Note that in the special case where the number of nodes is equal to the target_n_val, all vnodes will be allocated in sequence and no plans will be evaluated.

-Ultimately the user who initiated the plan will be presented with the final proposal, unaware as to the reasons as to why it is considered to be the best proposal, or even if it meets the requested conditions (e.g. target_n_val).
-The user has a choice, of either accepting the proposal or re-rolling the dice and request another proposal.
-If the next proposal is considered by the user to be "worse", they cannot revert to the previous proposal, they must keep requesting new proposals until they hit again a proposal they consider to be optimal.
+Ultimately the operator who initiated the plan request will be presented with the final proposal, unaware as to the reasons as to why it is considered to be the best proposal, or even if it meets the requested conditions (e.g. target_n_val).
+The operator has a choice of either accepting the proposal or re-rolling the dice and request another proposal.
+If the next proposal is considered by the operator to be "worse", they cannot revert to the previous proposal, they must keep requesting new proposals until they hit again a proposal they consider to be optimal.

 ### Claim v3 - Evaluation

+The version 3 claim algorithm is significantly more complex than the version 2 algorithm, and harder to use due to its non-deterministic nature.
+It is not obvious that it solves all of the problems of the version 2 algorithm, in particular, when running the property-based tests with multiple (rather than one-by-one) node additions property-based test failures occurred due to non-resolution of tail violations.

+It should be less likely to result in an unbalanced distribution of partitions.
+The randomisation and use of claim_diversify may resolve circumstances where symmetry of distribution has undesirable outcomes (such as unbalanced coverage plans).
+However,  improvements on version 2 are not guaranteed - and any improvements come at significant cost both in terms of code complexity, and in terms of the operator experience.

 ## Riak and Proposed Claim Improvements

+To improve Riak claim, it would be preferable to make simple changes to claim_v2, which are well supported by property-based testing.
+Although claim v3 represents the future direction expected by Basho for claim five years ago, it is now five years since it was developed without it being made a default feature of the database.
+The complexity-related risks of moving to version 3, outweigh the limited potential for benefits.
+Version 3 should remain as an option to be used if version 2 returns sub-optimal results.

+The suggested improvements for version 2 Claim are:

+- Add property-based testing for bulk, not just single, additions - note that such new property-based tests have already been proven to fail;

+- Add property-based testing to check correctly for a genuine balance of vnode distribution following changes (e.g. the difference between the most populated node, and the least populated, should never exceed 1) - note that it is anticipated that such new property-based tests should fail;

+- Alter the claim_rebalance_n algorithm so that it will attempt to auto-resolve tail violations by tail-addition and back-tracking to increase the remainder, where the number of nodes is at least target_n_val + 1;

+- Change the selection of indexes to more strictly enforce the selection of a balanced output.

+The first three stages are expected to be relatively simple, the final stage may also be simple.

 ## Future Thinking